Coming to America: Release

-Box-office
+Box office

 Released on June 29, 1988, by Paramount Pictures in the United States, it was a commercial box-office success, both domestically and worldwide.
 The film debuted at number one with $21,404,420 from 2,064 screens, for a five-day total of $28,409,497.
 The film made $128,152,301 in the United States and ended up with a worldwide total of $288,752,301.
 It was the highest earning film that year for the studio and the third-highest-grossing film at the United States box office.

 It opened a month later in the UK and earned $7,712,622 during its seven-week run.
 It opened on September 2 in West Germany, where it debuted at number one with $3,715,791 from 297 screens.
 It ended its run after 13 weeks with $15,743,447.
-Several contemporary articles stated that the worldwide gross for the movie was $350 million.
+Several contemporary articles stated that the worldwide gross of the movie was $350 million.

 Reception

 Coming To America received positive reviews upon release.

-Review-aggregation website Rotten Tomatoes gives the film a score of 73%, based on reviews from 55 critics with an average rating of 6.2/10.
-The website's critical consensus reads, "Eddie Murphy was in full control at this point, starkly evident in Coming to Americas John Landis' coasting direction."
-On Metacritic, the film holds a weighted average score of 47 out of 100, based on 16 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Sheila Benson in the Los Angeles Times called it a "hollow and wearying Eddie Murphy fairy tale" and bemoans, "That an Eddie Murphy movie would come to this."
 Vincent Canby in The New York Times was also critical of the writing, calling it a "possibly funny idea" but suggesting the screenplay had escaped before it was ready.
 Canby viewed the film as essentially a romantic comedy but said the romantic elements fell flat, and the film instead goes for broad slapstick.
+Kathleen Carroll of the New York Daily News called the film "an adorably amusing upscale fairy tale, an endearingly romantic comedy which has all the fabulous fake opulence of an old-fashioned Hollywood musical as well as the traditionally sappy happy ending."
 Siskel & Ebert had mixed opinions on the film.
 Siskel enjoyed the acting from Murphy and Hall but Ebert was disappointed that Murphy did not bring his usual more lively performance, and Ebert was also critical of the unoriginal script.
+Siskel, in print, reviewed the film more enthusiastically, giving it three and a half stars out of four, and describing it as "a sweet, oft-told story", adding that "Murphy and Hall add a number of very sharp supporting roles hidden by makeup to add spice to the general level of gentleness."
+However, in 2016, in an interview for the Los Angeles Times, Eddie Murphy made a comment regarding the negative reviews of his work, saying: "Oh, they have no effect on me at all.
+I haven’t read a review in, easily, 20, 25 years.
+I used to.
+I remember when “Coming to America” came out, Siskel and Ebert gave it two thumbs way down, saying it sucked.
+Then 10, 15 years later, I remember seeing them do a retrospective and they were both, “The classic ‘Coming to America’ blah blah blah.’
+The shelf life of movies changes over the years."